 - Arrive Hong Kong on the 30th of April

-This 5 day delay cannot be adjusted and the schedule integrity has to be maintained and the ship has to reach Hong Kong on the 30th of April as Hong Kong is a main transhipment hub for the shipping line and a lot of containers will be compromised..
+This 5 day delay cannot be adjusted because the schedule integrity has to be maintained and the ship may need to reach Hong Kong on the 30th of April as Hong Kong is a main transhipment hub for the shipping line and a lot of containers may be compromised..

 Therefore, a decision might be taken to skip Durban port altogether in order to make up for the delay..
 This means that the cargo planned to be loaded from Santos for discharge in Durban will now be loaded only on the next vessel – maybe a week later and the same for the cargo already planned to be loaded in Durban for loading to Far East..